 - Implementing a new way of communication allowing KOLs to provide advice to pharmaceutical companies without disrupting clinical workflow

-- Utilizing Telemedicine or Virtual consultation to enhance patient experience and engagement
+- Utilizing telemedicine or virtual consultation to enhance patient experience and engagement

-- Understanding new ways MSLs can collect insights without interacting with HCPs directly
+- Understanding new ways MSLs can collect insights without interacting directly with HCPs

 Bryan Wilson: Thanks Joel for that warm introduction and good morning, good afternoon, good evening everyone.
 I am so excited to be here and to introduce what I feel is a very timely topic with some of our industry leaders in this area.
 So without further ado, I would like to introduce our panelists that we'll be speaking to this morning.
 So first, we have Dr. Bernard Ng, who is VP and head of global medical and clinical affairs with Bayer.

 We have Sean Markwardt, who is vice president of Avant Healthcare.
 We also have Rishi Ohri, who is senior director of digital excellence at Astellas.
 We have Kunj Gohil, director of digital strategy and he's also the lead of new engagement models within global medical affairs at Novartis.
 So, thank you gentlemen for being here and before we kick off the panel, we want to go through a few slides.

 So we all know that the title of this panel is Increasing Digital Medical Affairs Capabilities.
 And as I mentioned before, this is a very timely topic given the global COVID-19 pandemic that we're in and pharmaceutical companies and healthcare companies in general, having to understand agile methods to not only show up with value to internal and external stakeholders, but how do we sustain this momentum in leveraging digital tools?